isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **See also**: [implicit arguments](#Ri-explicit).

 **Enforcement**: This is a philosophical guideline that is infeasible to check directly and completely.
-However, many of the the detailed rules (F.16-F.45) can be checked, such as passing a `const int&`, returning an `array<BigPOD>` by value, and returning a pointer to free store alloced by the function.
+However, many of the detailed rules (F.16-F.45) can be checked, such as passing a `const int&`, returning an `array<BigPOD>` by value, and returning a pointer to free store alloced by the function.